 Targeted therapy for melanoma skin cancer

 As doctors have found some of the gene changes that make melanoma cells different from normal cells, they have begun to develop drugs that attack these changes.
 These targeted drugs work differently from standard chemotherapy drugs, which basically attack any quickly dividing cells.
 Sometimes, targeted drugs work when chemotherapy doesn’t.
 They can also have less severe side effects.
 Doctors are still learning the best way to use these drugs to treat melanoma.

-Drugs that target changes in the BRAF gene
+Drugs that target cells with changes in the BRAF gene

-Vemurafenib (Zelboraf) is a drug that targets melanoma cells with the altered BRAF gene.
-It causes tumors to shrink in about half of the people whose metastatic melanoma has a BRAF gene change.
-It also prolongs the time before the tumors start growing again and helps some patients live longer, although the melanoma usually starts growing again eventually.
+Vemurafenib (Zelboraf): This drug causes tumors to shrink in about half of the people whose metastatic melanoma has a BRAF gene change.
+It also prolongs the time before the tumors start growing again and helps some patients live longer, although the melanoma typically starts growing again eventually.

 These drugs are taken as pills or capsules, twice a day.
 Common side effects can include skin thickening, rash, itching, sensitivity to the sun, headache, fever, joint pain, fatigue, hair loss, and nausea.
 Less common but serious side effects can include heart rhythm problems, liver problems, kidney failure, severe allergic reactions, severe skin or eye problems, and increased blood sugar levels.